 The effect of lack of engagement and activity based on some stories sometimes sound funny, but at the same time, sad.
 Because this is resulting to a long term lack of knowledge and proper learning.
 With the lack of preparedness, Philippine online schooling compare to face to face learning has become more difficult for the mass.

 Along with the factor mentioned above, student’s presence was also highly affected.
 Aside from the fact that enrollees decreased at this time, the mentioned lack of engagement often results in student’s absence during class.
 We can’t entirely blame them, yes, but this can greatly impact their performance, academically and in real life.

-Just as how we used to miss our classes when we were still face-to-face, falling asleep during your online learning class results in the need to catch up.
+Just as how we used to miss our classes when we were still face-to-face, falling asleep during your online learning class and learning at our own pace results in the need to catch up.
 Before, we just go back to school and ask our classmates, but now, we can only do that through online messaging.
 And we’re not even sure if they also listened or fell asleep during class.

 Aside from that, student and teacher’s connectivity is not always guaranteed.
 Some classes were forced to be cancelled because of the teacher’s poor internet connection or some students need to take an absence because of the lack of it.
 The adjustment made from face-to-face classes to online learning was not only the presence of gadgets or suitable devices, but also the need for constant, clear, and costly internet connection.

 If going to class before you only needed fare and lunch money, now you always need to make sure that you have enough internet load or data to be connected for the whole day which definitely cost much more.
 Since we cannot always guarantee that we can pay for an internet service, or that the internet connection is strong enough to hold on for the whole day during an online class, this results in students often getting disconnected or having intermittent receiving and sending of data from the class.